vaishnavi-eklaspur/vaishnavi-eklaspur/README.md

 ## 🌍 A few things that don't fit neatly anywhere else

-- I'm a **mechanical engineering student** who somehow ended up deep in Spring Boot, Hyperledger, and Supabase RLS policies
+- I leverage my **mechanical engineering background** to bring a rigorous, system-level problem-solving approach to software development.
-- I went to **Coventry, UK** for a month to build a Unity 3D game prototype at a game jam — shipped it, came back
+- I went to **Coventry, UK** for a month to build a Unity 3D game prototype at a game jam — shipped it, came back.
-- I lead a **Foreign Language Club** and hold A2 German proficiency — hence the *Hallo* in the typing animation
+- I hold **A2 German proficiency** and spent 4 years leading a Foreign Language Club — hence the *Hallo* in the typing animation.
-- I think the best software feels like it was obvious all along
+- I think the best software feels like it was obvious all along.

 <br/>